CarlosLRamirez/notes/content/AI/20250907T100953-amazon-bedrock-overview.md

 - You connect the model to your external knowledge base (you own data)
 - External data could be documents, databases, wikis, etc.
 - The external data is pre-indexed and controlled (you decide what information the model can access)
+- You external data is converted to vectors (embeddings), and stored in databases like Amazon OpeSearch
 - The model retrieves relevant information, then generate responses.
 - Example: Customer service chat for a company
   - Knowledge base: Company's products manuals, FAQ documents, policy guides stored in Amazon S3.